-The Council's Environmental and Health Services has powers to require owners of empty homes or commercial premises to keep them secure and free from rubbish.
+The Council has powers to require owners of empty homes or commercial premises to keep them secure and free from rubbish.
 The Housing Standards Team also have enforcement powers to bring long term empty homes back into use, where they are causing nuisance problems for the local community.

 If you know of any vacant or unsecured houses where owners fail to bring them back into occupation, please contact us with the details via our dedicated email address firstname.lastname@example.org